lark-parser/lark/docs/grammar.md

 If the module path is relative, such as `.path.to.file`, Lark will attempt to load it from the current working directory.
 Grammars must have the `.lark` extension.

-The rule or terminal can be imported under an other name with the `->` syntax.
+The rule or terminal can be imported under another name with the `->` syntax.

 **Example:**
 ```perl